DorkHelmet/rankingsystems/CTA-RankingSystem-2023-12-15.md

 * When multiple options are available use ELO to try to match similar ELO.

 **Example Gold II:**
-* first 60 seconds it will try to match with any other player in Gold II and if multiple possible opponents pick the opponent with closest ELO
+* first 60 seconds it will try to match with any other player in Gold II and if multiple possible opponents pick the opponent with the closest ELO
 * from 61 seconds opponent pool will be expanded to players in Gold I and Silver I, and if multiple possible opponents are available, match with the one closest in ELO

-**Example Platinum I:**
+**Example Diamond I:**
-* first 60 seconds it will try to match with any other player in Plat I and if multiple possible opponents pick the opponent with closest ELO
+* first 60 seconds it will try to match with any other player in Diamond I and if multiple possible opponents pick the opponent with the closest ELO
-* from 61 seconds opponent pool will be expanded to players in Diamond with less than 150 LPs and Platinum II, and if multiple possible opponents are available, match with the one closest in ELO
+* from 61 seconds opponent pool will be expanded to players in Legendary with less than 150 LPs and Diamond II, and if multiple possible opponents are available, match with the one closest in ELO

-**Player in Diamond**
+**Example Legendary**
-* first 60 seconds it will try to match with any player in Diamond +/- 100 LPs, if multiple possible opponents pick the opponent with closest ELO
+* first 60 seconds it will try to match with any player in Legendary +/- 100 LPs and if multiple possible opponents pick the opponent with the closest ELO
-* from 61 seconds opponent pool will be expanded to any players Diamond, if multiple possible opponents pick the opponent with closest ELO
+* from 61 seconds opponent pool will be expanded to any player in Legendary and if multiple possible opponents pick the opponent with the closest ELO
-* from 90 seconds opponent pool will be expanded to Players in Platinum I, if multiple possible opponents pick the opponent with closest ELO
+* from 90 seconds opponent pool will be expanded to Players in Diamond I and if multiple possible opponents pick the opponent with the closest ELO

 # ELO in CTA